ervandew/eclim/src/doc/content/guides/java/project.rst

   </classpath>

-Now that your source directory is setup, you can proceed to edit java files in that directory and make use of the java functionality provided by eclim.
+Now that your source directory is setup, you can proceed to edit java files in that directory and make use of the :ref:`java functionality <vim/java/index>` provided by eclim.